ASSAL258/Learning-Linear-Regression-with-Python/README.md

 # Dataset
 The dataset used for this project is titled "Maisons.csv" and contains the following features:

 Revenu_moyen: The average income of residents in the city where the house is located.

 Age_moyen: The average age of houses in the city.

 Nb_moyen_pieces: The average number of rooms in houses in the city.

 Nb_moyen_chambres: The average number of bedrooms in houses in the city.

 Population: The population of the city.

-Prix: The actual price the house was sold for.
+Prix: The actual price the house was sold for

 Adresse: The address of the house.
 # Objective
 The goal is to apply the supervised learning technique of linear regression to predict the price of a new house based on its characteristics.